 The majority of cocktail recipes call for the ingredients to be shaken using a cocktail shaker.
-It is by far the most used, enjoyable, and entertaining method for preparing mixed drinks and it's unbelievably simple.
+It is the most enjoyable and entertaining bartending technique, and it's very simple.

-Cocktail shakers come in two basic styles: a three-piece shaker and a two-piece Boston shaker.
-Either can be used to create great drinks and which you choose will be a matter of personal preference.
+Cocktail shakers come in three basic styles.
+All create great drinks, and which you choose will be a matter of personal preference.

 How to Shake a Cocktail

-- Pour the ingredients into a cocktail shaker or mixing glass (if using a Boston shaker).
+- Pour the ingredients into a cocktail shaker tin.

-- Fill the shaker with ice (some bartenders to do this before pouring).
+- Fill the shaker with ice (some bartenders do this before pouring).

 - Secure the lid or shaker tin.

-- Hold the shaker with both hands (one on each piece) and shake vigorously over your shoulder.
+- Hold the shaker with both hands (one on each piece) and shake vigorously in a horizontal motion over your shoulder.

 - Shake for a slow count of ten or until the outside of the shaker frosts up.